patrinoua/work-in-tech/README.md

 # Tech Tips!

 This is a collection of resources I've found over time including learning material, best practices and tips if you're currently looking for a new position.
-Feel free to reach out to me if you know an interesting link that I could add here!
+Feel free to reach out to me if you know an interesting link that I could add here, or looking for feedback!

 ## Learning Resources